 After the end of Project Faultless in 1968, the Basecamp facility was abandoned by the DOE, and taken over by the Air Force, which built a modern 7,300' runway.

 The earliest aeronautical chart depiction which has been located of the Basecamp Airfield

 was on the July 1970 Air Force Tactical Pilotage Chart (courtesy of Chris Kennedy).

 It was labeled as "AEC Base Camp".

-as that is how it was depicted on the 1971 Las Vegas Sectional Chart (courtesy of Vince Granato).
+on the 1971 Las Vegas Sectional Chart (courtesy of Vince Granato).